What is Online Counseling?

 - How do I sign up for Online Counseling?

 What is COVID-19?
 Covid-19 is a new type of flu virus (also called a coronavirus) that is very contagious and can be very deadly.
-Most colds and flues are a 'coronavirus', but Covid-19 is one that is new and because of that, we have no immune defense to it.
+Most colds and flues are a 'coronavirus', so named because of the Corona or crown made of the spikey proteins on their surface.
+But Covid-19 is one that is new and because of that, we have no immune defense to it.
 Covid-19 is more deadly than most flues.
 Since it came out in December of 2019, researchers are studying it and have found vaccines.
 Many people are freaking out and panicking about possibly getting the virus.

 Signs of Emotional Distress include: